-Appellant pled guilty to the offense of burglary of a habitation on May 9, 2000.
-In accordance with the terms of a plea bargain agreement with the State, the trial court imposed 5 years deferred adjudication probation, a \$500 fine, 300 hours of community service, boot camp, prison for a day, DAET, random urinalysis, and \$50 restitution.
+Appellant pled guilty to aggravated assault on April 20, 1999.
+In accordance with the terms of a plea bargain agreement, the trial judge deferred adjudication of guilt and placed appellant on community supervision for seven years.
 The State filed a motion to adjudicate guilt.
-After a hearing, the trial court found appellant guilty and assessed punishment at confinement for 2 years.
-Because we have no jurisdiction over this appeal, we dismiss.
+After a hearing, the trial court found appellant guilty and assessed punishment at confinement in the Texas Department of Criminal Justice--Institutional Division for ten years.

 Appellant filed a timely general notice of appeal that did not comply with the requirements of Rule 25.2(b)(3) of the Texas Rules of Appellate Procedure.
-See TEX.R.
-APP.
+See TEX.
+R. APP.
 P. 25.2(b)(3).
 The requirements of Rule 25.2(b)(3) apply to an appeal from a judgment adjudicating guilt when, as in the present case, the State recommended deferred adjudication probation at the original plea.
 See Watson v.
 State, 924 S.W.2d711,714-15 (Tex.
 Crim.
 App.
 1996).
 Because the time for filing a proper notice of appeal has expired, appellant may not file an amended notice of appeal to correct jurisdictional defects.
 State v.
 Riewe, 13 S.W.3d408, 413-14 (Tex.
 Crim.
 App.
 2000).
 Therefore, we are without jurisdiction to consider complaints concerning the adjudication of guilt.

-Nor may we nowconsider any complaint concerning the original plea because those had to have been raised when deferred adjudication community supervision was first imposed.
+Nor may we now consider any complaint concerning the original pleabecause those had to have been raised when deferred adjudication community supervision was first imposed.
 Manuel v.
 State, 994 S.W.2d 658, 661-62 (Tex.
 Crim.
 App.
 1999).
 Moreover, in a pleabargained felony case, when an appellant files a notice of appeal that does not comply with Rule 25.2(b)(3), the appellate court may not consider the issue of voluntariness of the plea.
 Cooper v.
 State, No. 1100-99, slip op. at 8, 2001 WL 321579 at 1 (Tex.
 Crim.
 App.
 April 4, 2001).